tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 ## Disambiguating Types Cheat Sheet

-It is common in TypeScript to have functions with union type parameters that need to handle each of the different types separately.
+It is common in TypeScript to have functions with union type parameters where each of the possible types need to be handled separately.
 There are several ways to test types of variables.

 **Primitive types:** `typeof v` gets the type of variable `v` as a string.
 This returns 'number', 'string' or 'boolean' (and a couple of others that we won't worry about) for the primitive types.
 It can also differentiate objects and functions, e.g.: